 Thanks to the work of JJ Foster for his Eagle Scout Project in 2015, Lewinsville’s cemetery is now available on the “Find a Grave” website.
 Each headstone was photographed and can be found on the Find a Grave website along with biographical information, if available.
 Interment information is also available.
 The site allows the user to search the Lewinsville Cemetery by deceased’s name.
 CLICK HERE TO GO TO LEWINSVILLE’S CEMETERY ON FINDAGRAVE.COM

 Of the 1,415 burial sites in the cemetery, only 53 are currently available, and they are restricted for purchase by members of Lewinsville Presbyterian Church.
 Exceptions can be made for non-members with close ties to family already buried in the cemetery.
-Burial rights to these sites are available for $2,500 each.
+Burial rights to these sites are available for $3,000 each plus $500 perpetual care.

 In recent years, a portion of the cemetery was set aside for the interment of cremated remains.
 There are 222 such sites currently available to members of Lewinsville Presbyterian Church.
 Burial rights to these sites can be purchased for $700 each.

 The cemetery was recently given 16 standard-size burial sites in the National Memorial Garden cemetery.
 These sites are available at discount to Lewinsvlle members and non-members.